A Safe Haven for Education and Growth Teaching PreK3–12th Grade Since 1969

 Accepted (Medical) Absence: Day(s) not to count on the 8-day rule because the absence was for a doctor-excused period of illness, funeral services of close family members, school functions or for circumstances approved by the Principal.
 Doctor excuses are to be presented within two days upon students return to school to be counted as an accepted absence (including the day student returns).
 An excuse should be emailed to his/her teacher or faxed to 985-748-4320.

 Excused (Parent) Absence: Day(s) to count on the 8-day rule.
 Within two days of returning to school, the student must bring a note from a parent/guardian requesting that the student be excused.
+The note should also include a specific and legitimate reason for the student’s absence.
+If the reason for the student’s absence is unclear then the absence will be marked as unexcused.
+THIS FORM OF EXCUSE WILL BE LIMITED TO 5 PER SEMESTER.
 An excuse should be emailed to his/her teacher or faxed to 985-748-4320.

 Unexcused Absence: Day(s) to count on the 8-day rule, and no make-up work is allowed, thereby a student will receive a zero (0) for all work missed during the absence.
 Absences due to oversleeping, missing a ride to school, car trouble, rain, vacation (or going out of town), visiting friends or relatives, helping to care for others in the family, etc. will be unexcused unless permission is granted by the Principal before the absence.